inoas/glacier/README.md

 - Linux: [relies](https://nodejs.org/docs/latest-v18.x/api/fs.html#fs_caveats) on [**inotify**](https://en.wikipedia.org/wiki/Inotify).
 - Mac: Should work out of the box.
 - Windows: Should work out of the box.

-Optional: You may find and replace all `import gleeunit/should` with `import glacier/should` and remove `gleeunit` from your dependencies in `gleam.toml`.

 ## Documentation